Get the latest strategies to protect your revenue in your inbox

 Stolen photographs and graphics

 Brand owners should keep their eyes peeled for infringements of their photos, as they can be used in scam ads and spoof websites.
+One of the major negative side effects of this is that viewers may not realize that the work has been used unlawfully, and could come to associate your brand or work with unfavorable websites or adverts.

 Text infringement

-There are large and small-scale forms of text infringement, from uploading entire manuscripts to stealing copies from a website or social media account.
+There are large and small-scale forms of text infringement, that range from uploading entire manuscripts to stealing copies from a website or social media account.
 Any content you write and post online can be copied and infringed upon online, which is especially dangerous in scam cases.
 Scammers can copy text from existing brand’s websites to create spoof websites and impersonation accounts that defraud consumers.

 Illegal movie & music streaming